jonescompneurolab/hnn-tutorials/coregui_alpha_and_beta/coregui_alpha_and_beta.md

 ## 1. Simulating Rhythmic Proximal Inputs: Alpha Only

-Note that before running/loading new simulations, we first remove the prior simulation(s) by pressing the “Remove Simulation” button at the bottom of the GUI.
-If we do not do this, both simulation dipoles are displayed (the old simulation is displayed with a dotted line, new simulation with a solid line; see “Tour of the GUI” for more details on simulation controls).
+Note that before running/loading new simulations, we will increase the run time of the simulation.
+Find the box labeled `tstop (ms)` under the `Simulation` tab and type in `700` as the value.
+This will enable us to see simulated oscillations as they evolve over longer time periods.

 ### 1.1 Load/view parameters to define the network structure & to “activate” the network.